Nigel2392/wagtail-places/README.md

 The store will likely only show up if someone searches the name of the store, or a related keyword and the location/city name of where the store is located.
 Let's say the store is located in New York, but the client also ships to Los Angeles, Chicago, and Miami.

-When someone searches for `"&lt;keyword&gt; in Los Angeles"`, the client's store will not show up in the search results, because the store is located in New York.
+When someone searches for `"<keyword> in Los Angeles"`, the client's store will not show up in the search results, because the store is located in New York.

-We aim to improve this by allowing a list of locations to be added to a `PlacesPage`, so that when someone searches for `"&lt;keyword&gt; in Los Angeles"`, the client's store will show up in the search results.
+We aim to improve this by allowing a list of locations to be added to a `PlacesPage`, so that when someone searches for `"<keyword> in Los Angeles"`, the client's store will show up in the search results.

 In short, the goal is to add a "place" for each city the client ships to, and the client's store will show up in the search results for each of those cities.